 2020 Video Music Awards Marketing Campaign

 We latched onto the 1960s because of its parallels in activism and aspirations we were experiencing and needed in 2020.
-The flowy, surrealistic, and positive tone of the illustrative design hugged viewers' eyeballs and was embellished by an approachable hand element and a rainbow of colors to signify inclusivity, togetherness, and the love aesthetic.
+The flowy, surrealistic, and positive tone of the illustrative design hugged viewers' eyeballs and was embellished by an approachable hand element and rainbow of colors to signify inclusivity, togetherness, and the love aesthetic.
 It delights in the past, the togetherness of music, and the power of community without shying away from the new strangeness and change of today.

 These VMA campaigns are extremely massive undertakings with literally thousands of deliverables, including linear, OOH, social, digital, OTG, merch, and event materials.
 With our in-house team whittled to its barest of bones, we partnered with State design to help in developing the look and execute our most pressing linear needs, and a swat team of freelancers to execute the breadth of the campaign.
 As creative director, I planted the ’60s love movement seed of an idea with our creative partners at State, and under our senior leadership team, alongside my motion partner, we led and managed all visual aspects, big and small, of this 2020 VMA campaign.